1. Each of us breathes in 18 kg of air a day.

 *Since a human being produces 9.498 × 1018 hydroxyl per breath and breathes 15 times per minute, we generate 1.425 x 1020 hydroxyl radicals per minute, which is 2.375 × 1018 per second.

 Japan Bioassay Research Center*⁵ (Good Laboratory Practice (GLP)-compliant facility)

 Impact on respiratory organs

 Life Science Research Laboratory*⁶ (Institution registered with the Cause Investigation Institution Network)

 Food and Drug Safety Center, Hatano Research Institute (GLP-compliant facility)

 Impact on male and female fertility and unborn children

 Simplified reproductive toxicity test

-nanoe™ X is nanoscale particle ions contained in water.
-Made from water.
-Safety tests are verified as below.
+nanoeTM X is nanoscale particle ions encapsulated with water.
+It is safe as it is made from water, nature.
+The safety tests are verified as below.